 Indeed, most of the auto accident cases in which a plaintiff recovers punitive damages in Georgia involve drunk driving.

-Alternatively, if you have a products liability claim against the vehicle manufacturer, or if there is evidence that the defendant acted intentionally, you may be able to seek punitive damages without the $250,000 cap applying.
+Alternatively, if you have a product liability claim against the vehicle manufacturer, or if there is evidence that the defendant acted intentionally, you may be able to seek punitive damages without the $250,000 cap applying.

 By now, it is probably clear that the laws on punitive damages in a Georgia accident claim are complex.

 The best way to find out whether you have a claim for punitive damages (and whether any limitations or exceptions apply to that claim) is to talk one on one with an experienced Augusta personal injury attorney.

 When you set up a free case review with M. Austin Jackson Attorney at Law, you can talk with one of our experienced Augusta personal injury attorneys at no cost and with no obligations.
 Consultations are available in person or over the phone.